nextcloud/documentation/HOWTO.rst

     I have not installed the ``php5-intl`` extension.
 You might want to install it.

-  This creates a subjective perspective, and - more importantly - disguises exactly *why* the reader might want to install it even though you did.
+  This creates a subjective perspective, and - more importantly - disguises exactly *why* the reader might want to install it even though you did not.

 **Know your reader**
   Provide documentation with a user story in mind.
 Try to picture situations in which people might most frequently consult your documentation.
-This has immediate consequences on the way how you describe things.
-Picture most Installation scenarios: in a datacenter, on a home NAS or in an ISP-rented virtual server, advising the user to check the installation by typing ``http://localhost/owncloud`` makes no sense.
+This has immediate consequences on the way you are describing things.
+Picture most Installation scenarios: in a data center, on a home NAS or in an ISP-rented virtual server, advising the user to check the installation by typing ``http://localhost/owncloud`` makes no sense.
 They will most likely not be sitting in front of the server, but test remotely, even though your